Ski Goggles Buying Guide

 Why Wear Ski Goggles?

-In the mountains the weather can be highly changeable and very brutal.
+In the mountains the weather can be unpredictable and challenging.
 When the sun comes out the brightness is amplified due to altitude; the higher you go the stronger the Ultra Violet (UV) light.
-So if skiing or snowboarding at a very high altitude, glaciers for example, then it's even more important to protect your eyes effectively.
-The sunlight also reflects off the snow, intensifying brightness.
+If you're skiing or snowboarding at a very high altitude, glaciers for example, it's even more important to protect your eyes effectively.
+The sunlight also reflects off the snow, intensifying the light.

 If the weather is cloudy, overcast or snowing you are unlikely to be able to see too much, meaning your eyes will need assistance to keep you safe on the hill.
 Glasses won't prevent the snow from entering around the frames making it a lot harder to navigate around the mountain.
 Most sunglasses are also designed to work best in bright sunny conditions, rather than in snow, wind and cloud.